kenchoong/Setel-assessment/README.md

   NEXT_PUBLIC_API_URL="YOUR_API_URL_HERE"
   ```

   Done.
 Thats all you need to setup for frontend.
-Then we can deploy it to Vercel or Amplify.
-I use Amplify, can [read documentation here](https://docs.amplify.aws/guides/hosting/nextjs/q/platform/js/#getting-started)
+Then deploy it to Vercel by connect with github, settle in 2 mins.

+## Some random thought

+At the end, I just realize that Step Function is the best solution for this assessment, cause Lambda is very hard to control the time at the background, certainly once hit, get response imediately.
+I didnt thought this at the beginning.
+If given me few more days, I will definitely try using Step Function.
+My mistake, but never mind, by now, it is what it is.
+By the way, let me know if able to give me few more days. 😂🤣

 ### Thats it.
 Thanks for reading.
 If anything, just let me know in issue, I want to learn from you.